You may be a talented, experienced software tester. In today’s market, that’s not enough. You need AI credentials.

 Artificial intelligence is rapidly changing hiring priorities.
 According to The Wall Street Journal, nearly 25% of all tech job postings now ask for AI-related skills.
 In the information sector, which is home to major tech companies, the number jumps to 36%.

 That includes software testing roles.
 QA testers are being asked to verify machine learning models, validate algorithm performance, and identify risks in AI-driven systems.
 Companies want testers who understand both testing fundamentals and how to apply them to AI.
+For background on why AI credentials have become so important, see our guide on why ISTQB AI Testing certification matters for your career.

 That’s where the ISTQB AI Testing certification becomes critical.
 It proves that you understand: